XT-xuantruong/spring-mvc-config/README.md

 ## Step 6: Deploy the Project to Tomcat

 Right-click on your project and select Run As > Maven build....
-- In the Goals field, enter 'clean package' and click Run.
+- In the Goals field, enter `clean package` and click Run.
 This will build your project and create a WAR file in the target directory.
 Add the project to the server:
 - In the Servers view, right-click on your Tomcat server and select Add and Remove....
 - Select your project from the list and click Add &gt;, then click Finish.